 Alocasia and colocasia, better known as elephant ears, are impressive plants that are prized for their dramatic foliage.
-Their huge leaves can measure up to 2 feet across and the foliage color ranges from lime green to almost black.
+Their immense leaves can measure up to 2 feet across, with foliage colors ranging from lime green to almost black.
 Upright elephant ears (Alocasia) have shiny leaves that often display colorful variegations.
 They can be grown indoors as well as out.
 Colocasia have a more spreading habit and their leaves typically have a velvety surface texture.
 Elephant ears can easily hold their own as a solo plant in the garden or in a large container.
 They also combine beautifully with other summer bulbs and annuals.

 It’s easy to see the difference in quality when you compare two elephant ear tubers side by side.
-We sell large, 9/11 cm tubers (shown at far left) that grow into big plants with strong stems and abundant foliage.
-Smaller, 7/9 cm tubers (on the right) produce smaller plants.
-A healthy elephant ear tuber will be firm and heavy with a dry exterior.
+As with other bulbs, elephant ear tubers are graded by size.
+We offer large tubers that measure 9-11 inches in circumference.
+They grow into big plants with strong stems and abundant foliage.
+Smaller tubers (like the one on the right) produce smaller plants with less foliage.
+Note that a healthy elephant ear tuber will feel firm and heavy, and have a dry exterior.

-WHEN TO PLANT: Elephant ears are planted in spring after any danger of frost has passed.
-The tubers will not grow until the soil is warm, so don't plant the tubers until the soil temperature is 65ºF.
+When to Plant: Elephant ears are planted in spring after any danger of frost has passed.
+The tubers will not grow until the soil is warm, so don't plant them until the soil temperature is 65ºF.
+In northern climates this will be early June.
 To get a jump on the season, elephant ears can be planted indoors, 4 to 6 weeks before you plan to put them outside.
 Plant the tubers in pots and grow them a warm, sunny window.

 1. Wait until the soil is warm and there's no danger of frost.
 Loosen the soil 8" deep.
 Dig a hole about 5" deep.